Priority aware grouping-based multihop routing scheme for RIS-assisted wireless networks: Analysis of the Proposed Scheduling Strategy

 Since the priority of $S_0-D_0$ pair at $U_i$ is inversely proportional to $T_{d_{0, i}}$, which in turn directly affects the calculation of $\beta$ value at $U_i$, we can rightly state that the priority parameter is not identical at each of the $n$ hops.
 For example, if the $S_0-D_0$ pair is the $k$-th candidate to be served at $U_i$ (based on the calculation of the $\beta$ values at $U_i$), this does not guarantee that it will also be the $k$-th candidate at $U_j$ $\forall$ $j \neq i$.
 We now provide a bound on the total time for information transfer corresponding to the $S_m-D_m$ pair, i.e., $\displaystyle\sum_{i=0}^{n} T_{d_{m,i}}$.
 From \eqref{etab}, we obtain the following. where $a_i=0$ implies that $U_i$ is idle and $a_i=1$, otherwise.
 Here, $S_m$ intends to transfer $\alpha_m$ data packets of $\phi_m$ bits each to $D_m$ and this $S-D$ pair is served at the $k_i$-th position at the $i$-th hop with the corresponding service rate $\mu_{k_i}$.
-Note that, as discussed above, we do not guarantee $k_i \neq k_j$ $\forall$ $i \neq j$. \begin{rem} If an arbitrary $S_m-D_m$ pair requires IUs $U_1,\cdots,U_n$ for complete information transfer, we have

-where $k_{\max}$ denotes the index of the last $S-D$ pair to be served by $U_i$ $i=1,\cdots,n$ such that \eqref{appbnd} holds.
+Note that, as discussed above, we do not guarantee $k_i \neq k_j$ $\forall$ $i \neq j$. \begin{rem} If an arbitrary $S_m-D_m$ pair requires IUs $U_1,\cdots,U_n$ for complete information transfer, we have where $k_{\max}$ denotes the index of the last $S-D$ pair to be served by $U_i$ $i=1,\cdots,n$ such that \eqref{appbnd} holds.
 Note that the lower bound indicates the best case scenario, i.e., the $S_m-D_m$ pair finds all the IUs idle, gets served first among the competitors, and that also with the best channel condition.
 On the contrary, the upper bound implies that this $S-D$ pair has to wait at all the $n$ hops, is always the last to be served by the IUs, and that too with the worst possible channel condition. \end{rem} Finally, Remark \ref{rembnd} holds for the scenario, where IUs are available for each hop and the RISs in the surroundings are not being used at all.
-For the scenario where the RISs are being used due to IU unavailability, the only difference will be that the service rate $\mu_j$ in \eqref{delay_miu} will get replaced by $\hat{R}_{j,j+1}^{r,b}$ from \eqref{rategrp}.
+In cases where the RISs are being used due to IU unavailability, the only difference will be that the service rate $\mu_j$ in \eqref{delay_miu} will get replaced by $\hat{R}_{j,j+1}^{r,b}$ from \eqref{rategrp}.